307509256/Tensorflow-real-time-video-analysis/README.md

 Flickr30k image Dataset for training and testing the generated image captions.

 ##Tools:
-No APIs are used in designing the system.
 Tensorflow

 Google Protobuf

 NumPy

 Keras

 OpenCV

 scikit-image

 ##References: